-GORGEOUS GLITTERING CONTACT SOLUTION SLIME RECIPE!
+GORGEOUS GLITTERY CONTACT SOLUTION SLIME

-Saline Solution/Contact Solution: Check the ingredients and make sure that it contains a mix of sodium borate and boric acid.
-We like Target brand Saline Solution for Sensitive Eyes!
-UPDATE: We are finding that using true contact solution may result in a more watery slime.
+Check the ingredients of your contact solution and make sure that it contains a mix of sodium borate and boric acid.

 Although we have a tons of glitter and confetti, we just had to buy more and found a set of glitter bottles called tinsel glitter.
 This type of glitter gives our contact solution slime recipe a whole new look.